By Dori Saltzmann

 Let It Snow

 I’m finally thawing out.
 The hot chocolate has pooled warmly in my stomach and my jeans are just slightly damp.
-Our last day as tourists is coming to an end.
+Our last days as tourists are coming to an end.

 In four days we’ve seen much of Brasov and done three side trips.
 But there’s more that we haven’t seen yet: the White and Black Towers, the Brasov Citadel and the Fortress of Brasov museum.
 Not to mention the ice-skating.